Louis Breithaupt (tanner): Biography

 The son of Liborius Breithaupt, a tanner, and Catherine Goetze, he was born in Allendorf, Kurhessen, which today is a part of Germany.
 He received an ordinary education in Germany, and there he was partially trained as a tanner by his father, Liborius, who was the fourth generation of tanners in the Breithaupt family.
-Liborius relocated his family Buffalo, New York in November 1843, bringing Louis with him.
+Liborius and his family left Bremen, Germany in November 1843, arriving in New York City in January 1844, and settled in Buffalo, New York.
 Liborius, with Louis assisting him, opened a small tannery in Buffalo located on Seneca Street, which mostly processed sheepskins.
 This situation continued until 1851, when Liborius died, and Louis took over the business, continuing to operate it under the name "L. Breithaupt".
 In 1852, he took on a partner, Jacob F. Schoellkopf, a Buffalo financier whom at the time was investing heavily in the tanning industry.
 Together they expanded the business and in 1855 they purchased another existing tannery in North Evans, New York.

 On a trip to Canada to buy sheepskins, Breithaupt met his future wife, Catharine Hailer of Berlin.
 She was the daughter of wheelwright Jacob Hailer, who was an early German settler in Berlin.
 They were married on 8 February 1853, beginning the process that would end with Breithaupt relocating himself to Berlin.
 His three eldest sons, Louis Jacob, William Henry, and John Christian, who would later become locally prominent in their own right, were born in Buffalo before the move, in 1855, 1857, and 1859 respectively.
 In 1857, Breithaupt opened a tannery in Berlin in partnership with his new brother-in-law, Jacob Wagner, who soon died in the next year of 1858.
 Breithaupt at first tried to manage the Berlin tannery from Buffalo, but was frustrated by the situation, and ultimately made the decision to relocate to Berlin and concentrate his business operations there.
 He did so in 1861, selling off his share in the business he had started with his father to Schoellkopf and focusing entirely on managing his Berlin tannery.